arikxl/arikxl/README.md

 </div>

 <h1 align="center">Shalom <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Arik.</h1>
-<h3 align="center">I'm looking for my next challenge in Frontend / Full stack development positions.</h3>

-# 💫 About Me:
-Feel free to take a look at my repositories<br>and connect with me if you'd like to chat<br>about technology, life, or anything in between.
+<h3 align="center">Feel free to take a look at my repositories<br>and connect with me if you'd like to chat about technology, life, or anything in between.</h3>

 ## 🌐 Socials: